ReemLSHHSM/Tunify-Platform/README.md

 - **Relationships:**
   - **Playlists**: Links songs to a playlist. (`Playlist_ID` is a foreign key referencing the `Playlist` table)
   - **Songs**: Links a song to a playlist. (`Song_ID` is a foreign key referencing the `Songs` table)

+## Repository Pattern

+### Overview

+The Repository Design Pattern is a structural pattern that separates the logic that retrieves data from the underlying storage system from the rest of the application.
+This pattern helps in achieving a cleaner, more modular codebase by abstracting data access logic into separate classes called repositories.

+### Benefits of the Repository Pattern

+1. **Separation of Concerns**: By encapsulating the data access logic in repositories, you keep your controllers and other parts of the application decoupled from the details of data storage and retrieval.

+2. **Testability**: Repositories provide a clear and consistent interface for data access, making it easier to mock or stub them during unit testing.

+3. **Maintainability**: Changes to the data access logic, such as switching from one database to another or changing the queries, are confined to the repository layer, reducing the impact on the rest of the application.

+4. **Reusability**: Common data access logic can be reused across different parts of the application by leveraging repositories.

+### Implementation

+In the Tunify Platform application, the Repository Design Pattern has been implemented as follows:

+1. **Repository Interfaces**: Located in the `Repositories/Interfaces` folder, these interfaces define the methods for CRUD operations and other entity-specific logic for `Users`, `Playlist`, `Song`, and `Artist`.

+2. **Repository Services**: Located in the `Repositories/Services` folder, these classes implement the repository interfaces, encapsulating the data access logic for each entity.

+3. **Refactored Controllers**: Controllers now use repository instances to interact with the data layer.
+This change promotes separation of concerns and improves testability.
+Constructor injection is used to provide repositories to the controllers.

+4. **Service Registration**: Repositories and controllers are registered in the `ConfigureServices` method of `Program.cs`, ensuring proper dependency injection and lifetime management.